petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/public-pages-experience.md

 It is likely that the demo is the first time that the prospective customer has seen Liferay.
 While it might be tempting to immediately login, the starting point for any Liferay demo should be an engaging, content-rich home or landing page, before logging in.

-Be patient, there is time to get to showing a particular use-case, which will usually be post login, but it is a mistake to breeze past the login stage because the home page provides an excellent opportunity to showcase a lot of Liferay’s out of the box capabilities and help the prospect to become excited about what they’ve seen and the potential that Liferay provides.
+Be patient, there is time to get to showing a particular use-case, which will usually be post login, but it is a mistake to breeze past the login stage because the home page provides an excellent opportunity to showcase a lot of Liferay’s out-of-the-box capabilities and help the prospect to become excited about what they’ve seen and the potential that Liferay provides.

 This first impression is always remembered, and while it may not be the make-or-break step in an opportunity, since prospects _remember_ these first pages, do not miss the chance to make them count.